Kitura/BlueSignals/README.md

 ## Build

-To build Socket from the command line:
+To build Signals from the command line:

 ```
 % cd <path-to-clone>